 Remember, vertical lines lengthen, and big things dwarf everything around them.
 On the picture to the right, the woman’s thick long necklace and oversized ring create a very winning look.

-On the other hand, if you can imagine the same woman wearing circular earrings, a choker necklace or a wide sash, you’d probably begin to notice her rounded cheeks much more, and it might look like she’s a bit on a plus side.
+On the other hand, if you can imagine the same woman wearing circular earrings, a choker necklace or a wide sash, you’d probably begin to notice her rounded cheeks, and it might look like she’s a bit on a plus side.

 Now, being plus size is great.
 You get to look proportionate with big hair and big bosom.
-Own that body, use that body, have fun with that body.
+Own that body & use that body.
 What’s the point of living if you’re not having fun?
 What’s the point of looking good if you’re not having fun?
-We talk a lot about loving ourselves, but we should probably talk about it even more.
+We talk a lot about loving ourselves, but it’s an important conversation to have in our heads as well.

 If you’re looking for ideas to try and explore, we got lots of style tips, and you may quite like the look of some of them.
-If you do have any particular beauty goals, aligning your jewelry with those goals will be a good idea.
-As long as, as Gabi Fresh says, you’re being kind to yourself in the process.
+If you have any particular beauty goals, aligning your jewelry with those goals will be a good idea.
+Just, as Gabi Fresh says, keep being kind to yourself.

 A look at the jewelry box

-Earrings, bracelets, necklaces, tiaras, and brooches.
+Earrings, bracelets, necklaces, and brooches.
+The veil and a tiara.
 Just because you got ’em, or can afford ’em, doesn’t mean that you should plan to wear them all.

-Here’s the first difference about styling a wedding dress: once you consider lace, sparkles, folds or other embellishments that catch the eye, you’ll see that most wedding dresses are, themselves, wearable pieces of jewelry.
+Here’s the first difference about styling a wedding dress: with the lace, sparkles, folds or other embellishments that catch the eye, most wedding dresses are, themselves, wearable pieces of jewelry.